AYOBAMIDELE9668/sql-analysis-of-factors-influencing-final-year-students-grades-with-its-powerbi-dashboard/README.md

 Intervention Strategies: Develop targeted interventions for underperforming students or courses.
 Lecturer Development Programs: Implement programs to support lecturers with lower performance ratings.
 Impact of Teaching Methods: Analyze the impact of different teaching methodologies on student outcomes.
+Key Recommendations
+These recommendations are categorized for clarity:

+Factors Beyond Demographics:

+Consider External Factors: Shift the focus from static demographics like age and gender to more impactful factors such as study habits, motivation, economic conditions, and department choice.
+Student Support:

+Student Support: Implement robust support systems, including tutoring, counseling, and additional resources, specifically targeting students underperforming in certain courses.
+Curriculum and Assessment:

+Flexible Curriculum: Review and adapt the curriculum to cater to diverse student needs and learning styles, promoting inclusivity and personalized learning.
+Syllabus Coverage: Ensure lecturers thoroughly cover the entire syllabus to adequately prepare students for assessments.
+Exam Question Alignment: Verify that exam questions directly align with the taught syllabus to ensure fair and accurate assessments.
+Feedback and Evaluation:

+Student Feedback Mechanisms: Establish effective channels for students to provide feedback on teaching, courses, and their overall academic experience.
+Lecturer Evaluation: Implement a comprehensive lecturer evaluation system to assess teaching effectiveness, identify areas for improvement, and provide targeted training and support.
+Faculty and Teaching Practices:

+Workload Management: Adjust the course load for inexperienced lecturers, especially those with lower performance ratings, to allow for adequate preparation and delivery of quality teaching.
+Faculty Development: Offer ongoing professional development opportunities for faculty to enhance their teaching skills and stay up-to-date with the latest educational trends.
+Technology Integration: Integrate technology tools to enhance teaching and learning, including online resources, interactive tools, and virtual classrooms.
+Student Engagement Strategies: Employ active learning techniques, group projects, and hands-on activities to foster student engagement, critical thinking, and problem-solving skills.